We're hiring

 Absenteeism Rate

-This metric shows the number of times or the frequency the employee was absent without any valid reasons.
+This metric shows the number of times or the frequency with which the employee was absent without any valid reasons.
 The higher the rate, the more burnout or dissatisfaction among the employees.
 The formula for the same is mentioned below.

 Absenteeism rate = Total absent days / Total working days * 100